Harrison25000/CV/README.md

 #### Teaching English as a Foreign Language (TEFL) Course | London, Holborn | November 2014

-o	Completed the 120 hour course with a merit certification. o	I learnt to adapt my understanding of the English language and apply it to a teaching format. o	I created lesson plans, class schedules and teaching plans for all types of students. o	I worked with a small group of people across a wide age range.
+-	Completed the 120 hour course with a merit certification.
+-	I learnt to adapt my understanding of the English language and apply it to a teaching format.
+-	I created lesson plans, class schedules and teaching plans for all types of students.
+-	I worked with a small group of people across a wide age range.

 #### Silver Duke of Edinburgh Award | Charterhouse School, Godalming | 2015

-o	Of various tasks I had to complete, the primary one was running a school sweet shop, working with a budget, managing accounts, and controlling stock.
+-	Of various tasks I had to complete, the primary one was running a school sweet shop, working with a budget, managing accounts, and controlling stock.

 #### Sport

-o	I enjoy sport and have played in many teams, from cricket, football and rugby to hockey, racquets and Fives. o	Sport has taught me to be a team player and gave me many chances to lead. o	At university I was a member of the surfing and zoology clubs; expanding my sporting interests and love of animals.
+-	I enjoy sport and have played in many teams, from cricket, football and rugby to hockey, racquets and Fives.
+-	Sport has taught me to be a team player and gave me many chances to lead.
+-	At university I was a member of the surfing and zoology clubs; expanding my sporting interests and love of animals.

 #### Blogs